-This feature places users in a pending status when the process of self registration, email verification or ask password has been initiated and the confirmation mail has been sent, but the email is not verified yet.
+This feature places users in a pending status when the process of self registration, email verification or ask password has been initiated and the confirmation mail has been sent, but the email has not been verified yet.
 The status claim will be set depending on the flow.

 To deploy a WUM update into production, you need to have a paid subscription.
 If you do not have a paid subscription, you can use this feature with the next version of WSO2 Identity Server when it is released.
 For more information on updating WSO2 Identity Server using WUM, see Getting Started with WUM in the WSO2 Administration Guide.